Honeysuckle HQ now live

 Thriving regions, vibrant communities

-Hunter and Central Coast Development Corporation (HCCDC) aims to strengthen global gateways to the Hunter and Central Coast by creating diverse and sustainable regional economies, with thriving communities and leading metropolitan cities at their hearts.
+Hunter and Central Coast Development Corporation (HCCDC) is responsible for the planning and delivery of economic and urban development in the Hunter and Central Coast regions.
+Our aim is to strengthen global gateways to these regions by creating diverse and sustainable regional economies, with thriving communities and leading metropolitan cities at their hearts.

-Our vision for these regions is to see unrivalled lifestyles in rich natural and built environments.
-We're working to create vibrant places with great spaces, provide more employment opportunities and more housing, while attracting innovative talent and enterprises.
+We're working to create vibrant places with great spaces, provide more employment opportunities and more housing, and attract innovative talent and enterprises - to provide unrivalled lifestyles in rich natural and built environments.

 New play space in Gosford CBD

-Gosford Leagues Club Field is being transformed into a landmark regional play space with unstructured play zones, shady picnic areas, a tidal waterway and open green lawns.
+Gosford Leagues Club Park has been transformed into a landmark regional play space with unstructured play zones, shady picnic areas, a tidal waterway and open green lawns.

 We're activating Newcastle by strengthening connections between the city and waterfront, creating new housing, job opportunities and public spaces connected to transport.